kumuluz/kumuluzee-samples/kumuluzee-security-keycloak/README.md

   }'
 ```

-If everything works as intended you should receive a 401 response error.
+If everything was implemented correctly you should receive a 401 HTTP response error.

-Now obtain an access token from Keycloak (**NOTE**: To do this, you will first have to retrieve the client ID and the secret of your public client on Keycloak and the username and password of your Keycloak user):
+Now obtain an access token from Keycloak (**NOTE**: To do this, you will first have to retrieve the client ID and the
+secret of your public client on Keycloak and the username and password of your Keycloak user):

 ```bash
 $ curl -X POST \